Phasmid fact sheet | Field of Mars EEC

 Fast facts – Phasmids

-What are they – Phasmids are insects in the order Phasmatodea, commonly called stick and leaf insects.
+Common names – Phasmids are commonly called stick insects or leaf insects.

 Stick insect with a long smooth brown body and legs that resemble a twig on a branch.
 The strong stick insect is camouflaged to help it look like a stick.